Farshid Guilak: WUSTL

 In 2016, Guilak left Duke to join the faculty at Washington University in St. Louis (WUSTL) as co-director of the new Center of Regenerative Medicine and director of research at Shriners Hospitals for Children.
 In this role, he developed new methods for growing cartilage and bone from stem cells as path to treating arthritis.
 At WUSTL, Guilak was also appointed to the rank of professor of orthopedic surgery in the School of Medicine.
 During his first year teaching at the institution, Guilak continued to focus on the biomechanical factors that contribute to the onset and progression of osteoarthritis.
 As such, he received the 2016 Basic Science Research Award from the Osteoarthritis Research Society International.
 Later, Guilak was recognized by the Tissue Engineering and Regenerative Medicine Society for his "significant contributions to the tissue engineering and regenerative medicine field."

+Guilak has made pioneering advances in the field of "smart cells", creating living implants that serve as self-regulating pharmacologic factories for the body.
+His major contributions include the development of two new fields, "mechanogenetics" and "chronogenetics".
+Mechanogenetics involves using cellular mechanotransduction pathways to synthesize biological drugs on demand, while chrotogentics using the cell's own molecular circadian clock to drive drug delivery in a timed manner.

 Due to the COVID-19 pandemic, Guilak's laboratory was forced to pause their experiments on the causes of arthritis and potential treatments.
 Despite this, Guilak received his third Kappa Delta Award for his research in functional cartilage engineering for total joint resurfacing.
 The Kappa Delta Award, often termed the "Nobel Prize of Orthopaedics", is considered the highest research award in the field of orthopedics.
 Guilak is the only person to have received this award 3 times.

 In February 2022, Guilak was elected a member of the National Academy of Engineering "for contributions to regenerative medicine and mechanobiology and their application to the development of clinical therapies."
 Guilak also received his 5th mentoring award, the 2022 Outstanding Achievement in Mentoring Award from the Orthopaedic Research Society.

 In October 2022, Guilak was also elected a member of the National Academy of Medicine "for contributions to the understanding of musculoskeletal diseases such as arthritis, and the development of new disease therapies through the creation of multiple novel fields of biomedical engineering, including functional tissue engineering, mechanogenetics, and synthetic chronogenetics."

 In December 2022, Guilak was elected a member of the National Academy of Inventors for his contributions to entrepreneurship and inventions on the development of new drug, cell, and gene therapies for arthritis.

 He is also a Fellow of the Academy of Science, St. Louis.